 Our canine officers and their handlers undergo extensive, advanced and specialized training in the detection of illegal drugs.
 Since the beginning of our program all canines have exceeded the national standards as set forth by the National Police Canine Association and the National Narcotic Detector Dog Association.
 In addition to becoming nationally certified, our canines and handlers undergo weekly training.

-The Department’s first canine, Gage a German Shepherd, worked diligently with his handler, Officer Randy Chapman, from April of 2006 until Gage was retired in December of 2013.
+The Department’s first canine, Gage, a German Shepherd, worked diligently with his handler, Officer Randy Chapman, from April of 2006 until Gage was retired in December of 2013.
 Sgt.
 Chapman was promoted to the rank of Sergeant just before the retirement of Gage.
 Gage lived out his retirement at the home of Sgt.
-Chapman and recently passed away on July 7, 2017 in the arms of his best friend, Sgt.
+Chapman and passed away on July 7, 2017 in the arms of his best friend, Sgt.
 Chapman.